ValerieSt/landscape/README.md

 Input: csv file with countries or company names in first column, column title 'input'

+Search string (can be adapted): "(AI OR artificial intelligence) AND (principles OR guidelines OR recommendations) AND ("[input from csv file]")

-Output: overview of search results 'input' plus 'AI principles'
+Output: overview of search results (top 30 results for each entry)

-Requirements: python, pandas, googlesearch (pip install googlesearch-python), bs4, requests, numpy
+Requirements: python, pandas, googlesearch (pip install googlesearch-python), bs4, requests, numpy, lxml

 If 'import search' from googlesearch does not work, use a virtual environment